New York WWII veteran dies while traveling to France for D-Day anniversary

 Perischitti, a decorated Navy vet, served as a radioman aboard the USS Eldorado in the Pacific during WWII, according to his bio on the New York State Senate Veterans Hall of Fame website.
 His tours of duty included the Pacific theater, Okinawa, Guam and Iwo Jima, where he bore witness to one of the global conflict’s most poignant moments.

-Perishcitti, who’d been living in Fairport, was traveling with a group linked to the National World War II Museum and and companion, Al DeCarlo, WHEC 10 reported.
+Perishcitti, who’d been living in Fairport, New York, was traveling with a group linked to the National World War II Museum and companion Al DeCarlo, WHEC 10 reported.
 They were headed to France to commemorate D-Day, the turning point of WWII, but he suffered a medical emergency on May 30 as they sailed toward Normandy.
 He was airlifted to a hospital in Germany, where he died the next day.

 Honor Flight — a nonprofit established to help veterans attend war memorials and events — confirmed his death, saying he had “served his country bravely without hesitation.”